Moyie (sternwheeler)

-The Moyie is a paddle steamer sternwheeler that worked on Kootenay Lake in British Columbia, Canada from 1898 until 1957.
+Moyie is a paddle steamer sternwheeler that operated on Kootenay Lake in British Columbia from 1898 until 1957.

 After her nearly sixty years of service, she was sold to the town of Kaslo and restored.
-Today she is a National Historic Site of Canada and the world's oldest intact passenger sternwheeler.
+She is a National Historic Site of Canada and the world's oldest intact passenger sternwheeler.

-A replica of the Moyie currently runs in Heritage Park Historical Village in Calgary.
-It does seasonal runs in the Glenmore Reservoir.
+A replica of Moyie currently runs in Heritage Park Historical Village in Calgary.
+She does seasonal runs in the Glenmore Reservoir.